-Again, depending on your neighborhood, letting your cat run outside means exposing her to dangers.
-Some disgraceful people find it fun to shoot cats with BB guns.
-Others go a step further and steal cats to sell them to laboratories.
+Again, depending on your neighborhood, letting Kitty run outside means exposing her to dangers.
+Some disgraceful people find it fun to shoot animals with BB guns.
+Others go a step further and steal pets to sell them to laboratories.

 Humans can be horrible.
 Why expose your cat to such cruel creatures?

 Sadly, cats don’t go through the whole “how to cross the road” lesson as we do.
 They may be hurt or knocked over by a car, especially as they try to cross the street.
 The risk is even higher in busy roads and highways.

 Cats also tend to hide under cars, running the risk of being run over as the owner he gets out of the parking lot.